 Even just a decade ago, the online business landscape looked radically different from its current form today.
 The concept of digital marketing was still in its infancy.

 The internet has evolved a lot since then, and so has the way that businesses market themselves online.
-Today, websites, social media, and online advertising are essential requirements of almost every successful marketing strategy.
+Today, websites, social networks, and online advertising are essential requirements of almost every successful marketing strategy.

 And because we live in a connected, digital society, the line between your online reputation and your reputation on the ground has been blurred to the point where it is virtually indistinguishable.
 The internet is incredibly powerful; so read on to learn more about how you can make your online reputation work for, not against, you.

-Why Your Online Reputation Is EVERYTHING
+Why Your Online Business Reputation Is EVERYTHING

 In an ideal world, your business would perfectly address your target market’s needs, and everyone—your customers, your employees, and you—would be satisfied.